-Mainz is the capital of Rhineland Pfalz, situated South-West of the centre of Germany.
+Mainz is the capital of Rhineland Pfalz, situated South-West of the center of Germany.
 Just 25 minutes from Frankfurt Airport by direct train.

 Hyatt Regency Mainz – The Best Hotel For Frankfurt Airport